How profitable is your PM firm? Real property management profit margins explained

 5. Client retention rate.
 Losing a management contract costs the onboarding investment plus the recurring revenue.
 High-margin firms retain 90%+ of clients annually.
 Every 5% improvement in retention compounds the margin because revenue is retained without acquisition cost.

-Where margin leaks hide in growing PM firms
+Where does margin quietly disappear in PM firms managing 200-500 doors?

 1. Staffing ahead of revenue without tracking the gap.
 Growing firms hire property managers, leasing coordinators, and bookkeepers in anticipation of new doors.
 That is often necessary, but if the doors take six months longer than expected to materialize, the firm carries the full cost of the new hire without the revenue to support it.
 Every month of carrying an unfunded position erodes margin.